Aaron98990/wii-inspect/README.md

+# wii-inspect
-Prequisite Reading for All:
+Prequisite Reading
 - [Protecting and Cracking Game Save files](https://medium.com/@pantelis/protecting-game-saves-and-the-case-of-unworthy-e24c8fd68e16)
 - Hint: All Wii save files have standardized encryption.
 After decryption using tachtig from Segher Wii Tools, Wii Sports Resort uses binary.

-Prequisite Hadware/Software:
+Prequisite Hadware/Software
 - Wii Sports Resort Save Data - if you have played Wii Sports Resort on your wii, you have this
 - SD Card
 - Wii that has an SD Card slot - not a Wii Mini